Get help from the council

 The council may send you or your legal adviser a letter telling you that your review is unlikely to succeed.
 You can ask for a face to face meeting at this stage if you want one.

-The council must write to you with a decision and the reasons for it within the following time limits:
+The council must write to you with a review decision and the reasons for it.

-- 8 weeks to review a decision that you don't qualify
+8 weeks - to review if you qualify for the main housing duty

 The time limit is only 3 weeks if you ask for a review of the council's steps in your plan, or a decision to stop helping when you're threatened with homelessness.